ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 ## Recap

-There number of raw materials we compose in our setup is a lot, frankly.
-If we zoom out, the major blueprint will speak simply like this.
+The number of raw materials we compose in our setup is a lot, frankly.
+If we zoom out our binocular lens, the groundwork will look simply like this.

 ```
 Streaming EC2 logs in account-a to access an S3 bucket in account-b with fluentd